Edward Lloyd (coffee house owner): Legacy

 In January 1713 Lloyd's youngest daughter, Handy, married William Newton, who was the head waiter at the coffee house.
-(Note: Harding writes that Lloyd's youngest daughter was Elinor and that she married Newton in 1695.)
+(Note: Harding writes that Lloyd's youngest daughter was named Elinor and that she married Newton in 1695.)
 Lloyd left the couple the coffee house in his will.
 Newton died within a year of taking over the coffee house; Handy was married to Samuel Sheppard and the couple continued to run the outlet.

 Sheppard was succeeded as the owner of Lloyds by Thomas Jemson in 1727.
 In 1734 he launched Lloyd's List, providing shipping news.
 As at 2025 the publication is still being produced, although it has only been available online since 2013.
 Also originating from the coffee house was the Lloyd's Register after a committee called the Register Society was formed by the coffee-house's clientele in 1760.

 Merchants and underwriters continued to use Lloyds as a place of business until 1769 when the businessman John Julius Angerstein opened a more formal institution for trading, naming it New Lloyd's; its headquarters was in Pope's Head Alley, off Cornhill in the City of London.
 It was from this body that Lloyd's of London grew.